jojokarlin/Git_DRI_Jan_2017/1_outline.md

 Today, we're going to learn how to use Git, GitHub and markdown in order to develop a workflow for collaborative, version-controlled projects in digital environments.

-**Workshop Goal**: Create a Git repository on your computer, add files, and push this repository to your GitHub.

-If we have time, we're going to do a challenge that practices forking and pull requests on GitHub using our sample data set!

 Let's get started!
 Here's our agenda:

 #### [Reviewing the Command Line](4_commandLine.md)